ec-jrc/lisflood-model/2_stdLISFLOOD_soilmoisture-redistribution/index.md

 ## Soil moisture redistribution

 The description of the moisture fluxes out of the subsoil (and also between the upper- and lower soil layer) is based on the simplifying assumption that the flow of soil moisture is entirely gravity-driven.
-Starting from Darcy's law for 1-D vertical flow:
+Starting from **Darcy's law for 1-D vertical flow rate**:

 $$
 q = - K(\theta ) \cdot [\frac{\partial h(\theta )}{\partial z} -1]